Updated July 23, 2023

 Decluttr offers higher prices than other resale sites - but lower than reselling the unwanted item yourself.
 They offer fast payments and a convenient way to unload your old media.
 Some users reported mix-ups in warehouse reception and long response time with customer support.

 If you want to get rid of more than just your old DVDs, take a look at this comprehensive list of the best apps for selling just about anything.
+For your old phones, here are the best places to sell your phone.

 How to sell on Decluttr: